vismaychuriwala/Fast-Image-Editing-with-Generative-Models/README.md

 ## Benchmark Methodology

 All quality metrics come from **700 PIE-Bench v1 images** processed on a Google Colab A100 (80GB VRAM) with CPU offloading disabled.
 Four configurations were tested: SDXL and SSD-1B, each in FP32 and FP16, all using 4-step LCM inference with ControlNet-guided img2img (CFG=1.5, strength=0.5, ControlNet scale=0.5).
 See [`run_benchmark_colab.ipynb`](run_benchmark_colab.ipynb) for the complete benchmark pipeline.
+Full outputs and results are available at [Benchmark-Results](https://drive.google.com/drive/folders/1pH7OeOgON-G1yqzvCgvAKYoyR65F5vvV?usp=sharing).

 **Resolution Handling**: PIE-Bench images are 512×512, but SDXL/SSD-1B require 1024×1024 input.
 Images were upscaled to 1024×1024 for inference, then downscaled back to 512×512 for metric calculation to remain consistent with PIE-Bench baseline measurements.